 This is the only section of BBHQ that is specifically for today’s

 teenagers.... those of you for whom Vietnam is only a strange word.
-Over

-a quarter of a century after U.S. soldiers left Vietnam, we believe we
+Decades after U.S. soldiers left Vietnam, we believe we

 can finally give it some needed perspective.
 This is a basic

 description of the U.S. involvement in Vietnam, from a middle-aged